WebAssembly/spec/document/core/text/values.rst

 ~~~~~

 :ref:`Names <syntax-name>` are strings denoting a literal character sequence.
-A name string must form a valid UTF-8 encoding as defined by |Unicode|_ (Section 2.5) that is interpreted as a string of Unicode code points.
+A name string must form a valid UTF-8 encoding as defined by |Unicode|_ (Section 2.5) and is interpreted as a string of Unicode code points.

 .. math::
    \begin{array}{llclll@{\qquad}l}